harshamarupudi56/PyBDC/Doc/methods.rst

 V5: Volume Glandular Fraction (VGF) = 3.8%, median volume of 1174 cm3, median diameter through the center of 124.4 mm, and median diameter at the chest wall of 150.4 mm

 Choosing a Method
 ==================
 The GUI offers three methods the user can choose from which are Sarno Koning BCT, Sarno Incident Spectrum, and Hernandez Heterogeneous BCT via radio button selection.
 Next to each method, a radio button can be found that if pressed selects the method.
 You will note that once pressed, certain buttons and parameters are activated, and others are deactivated.
 What is activated and deactivated is as follows:

-Sarno Koning BCT
+Sarno 49 kVp W Spectra (Sarno Koning BCT)
 Activated: Breast Diameter, Breast Height, Breast Glandularity, HVL, Air Kerma, Air Kerma units, MGD units, Clear Text, and Calculate Dose
 Deactivated: Heterogeneous Categories, Input Incident Spectrum, and Graph Spectrum
+Assumptions: Cylindrical breats of homogenous composition.
+Skin layer of 1.45 cm.
+65 cm radiation source to isocenter distance.

-Sechopoulos Koning BCT
+Sechopoulos 49 kVp Any Spectra (Sechopoulos Koning BCT)
 Activated: Breast Diameter, Breast Height, Breast Glandularity, HVL, Air Kerma, Air Kerma units, MGD units, Clear Text, and Calculate Dose
 Deactivated: Heterogeneous Categories, Input Incident Spectrum, and Graph Spectrum
+Assumptions: Semi-ellipsoidal breast of homogeneous composition.
+Skin layer of 1.45 mm.
+65 cm radiation source to isocenter distance.

-Sarno Incident Spectrum
+Sarno Any Specturm
 Activated: Breast Diameter, Breast Height, Breast Glandularity, Air Kerma, Air Kerma units, MGD units, Input Incident Spectrum, Graph Spectrum*, Clear Text, and Calculate Dose
 Deactivated: HVL, Heterogeneous Categories
+Assumptions: Cylindircal brast of homogenous compositon.
+65 cm radiatoin source to isocenter distance.

-Hernandez Heterogeneous BCT
+Hernandez Any Spectrum (Hernandez Heterogeneous BCT)
 Activated: Heterogeneous Categories, Air Kerma, Air Kerma units, MGD units, Input Incident Spectrum, Graph Spectrum*, Clear Text, and Calculate Dose
 Deactivated: Breast Diameter, Breast Height, Breast Glandularity, HVL
+Assumptions: Real CT breast images were grouped into three volume glandular fraction categories V1, V2, and V3.
+Each category of breast assumes a heterogeneous composition.
+Skin layer of 1.50 mm.
+65 cm radiation source to isocenter distance

 Graph spectrum will be activated after a valid text file is entered.
 If an invalid text file is entered, a popup will appear prompting you to make the necessary changes.
 Program Inputs and Buttons